hyperledger/identus-cloud-agent/prism-agent/service/README.md

 Basic documentation on how to execute the Issue flow from the command line can be found [here](./issue.md).

 ---
+## Presnt Proof flow
+Basic documentation on how to execute the Present Proof flow from the command line can be found [here](./present-proof.md).

+---
 ## Known limitations

 ### Castor `worker` process embedded inside `prism-agent` runnable